Judith Collins: 2020 leadership campaign

-On 14 July 2020, Collins was elected as leader of the National Party following a leadership election held following the abrupt resignation of Todd Muller earlier that day.
-Gerry Brownlee was also elected as Deputy Leader of the National Party.

-She became the second female leader of the National Party.
+On 14 July 2020, three months before the 2020 general election, Collins became leader of the National Party in a leadership election held after the abrupt resignation of Todd Muller earlier that day.
+Gerry Brownlee was elected deputy leader.
+Collins was the second woman to be leader of the National Party.

-Collins faced criticism during her campaign for being out of touch with common New Zealanders after she severely underestimated the price of a block of cheese after being asked how much it cost during an interview.
+Collins faced criticism during her campaign for being out of touch with ordinary New Zealanders after she grossly underestimated the price of a block of cheese when asked in an interview how much it cost.

 Leader of the Opposition (2020–2021)

 Collins led the party to the 2020 election as significant underdogs, with opinion polls suggesting historically large swings to the Labour Party, reflecting its well-received response to the COVID-19 pandemic.
-Collins, although more popular than her predecessors Todd Muller and Simon Bridges, still significantly lagged behind Jacinda Ardern as preferred prime minister by 30 to 40 points.
+Collins, although more popular than her predecessors, Todd Muller and Simon Bridges, still significantly lagged behind Jacinda Ardern as preferred prime minister by 30 to 40 points.

 Ultimately, the 2020 election saw a massive Labour landslide, with the party winning 65 seats, enough to form a majority government in its own right.
-Meanwhile, Collins led the National Party to a crushing defeat, suffering a 18.9% swing against them, and a 23 seat drop; finishing with 33 seats.
-The result was the second-worst defeat the National Party had ever suffered, edged out by the 2002 disaster, where the party won an even grimmer number of 27 seats.
+The Collins-led National Party had a crushing defeat, suffering a 18.9% swing against them, and a 23 seat drop, finishing with 33 seats.
+It was the second-worst defeat the National Party had ever suffered, edged out by the 2002 disaster, where the party won an even grimmer number of 27 seats.
 The election even saw the party's Deputy Leader Gerry Brownlee lose his own seat of Ilam, which was considered National heartland.
 With the result beyond doubt, a near-tearful Collins announced on election night that she had telephoned Ardern and conceded defeat, but vowed that the party would bounce back stronger in the next election.
-Despite these setbacks, Collins retained her electorate seat in Papakura by a final margin of 5,583 votes.
+Despite the poor result, Collins retained her electorate seat in Papakura by a final margin of 5,583 votes.

 In early February 2021, Collins confirmed that the National Party would be standing candidates in the Māori electorates, reversing the party's policy of not contesting those seats.
-As Leader of the Opposition, Collins has opposed alleged policies of "racist separatism" towards the Māori community including race-based affirmative action policies and the creation of separate Māori governance authorities including the Māori Health Authority and the introduction of Māori wards and constituencies in local government.
+As Leader of the Opposition, Collins has opposed alleged policies of "racist separatism" towards the Māori community, including race-based affirmative action policies and the creation of separate Māori governance authorities, including the Māori Health Authority, and the introduction of Māori wards and constituencies in local government.
 Collins's stance on these issues drew accusations of racism from the Māori Party, which Collins rejected.